Chuphay/python/physics/chat/chat_summary_april_18.md

 Title (TBD)
-A Classical Field Theory of Gravity Based on Radiation Momentum Flow
+Mass as a Sink of Zero-Point Radiation: A Classical Alternative to General Relativity

 Abstract
 (One-paragraph summary of the motivation, hypothesis, method, and main results.)